-and is simply the weighted sum of the distortions between the data elements and their prototypes.
-More recently, Slonim et al. [12] have discussed a modification to rate distortion clustering for which only relations between data elements are used in the distortion function, rather than an explicit mention of cluster prototypes.
+More recently, Slonim et al. [Slonim et al. 2005] have discussed a modification to rate distortion clustering for which only relations between data elements are used in the distortion function, rather than an explicit mention of cluster prototypes.
 We have used a similar approach in our graph search based approach to the time course segmentation problem.

 We focus on the problem of compressing a given time-course data set into a series of clustered windows.
-The functional above captures the compression/precision trade-off inherent in the clustering problem and when combined with a shortest path graph search algorithm (as described in Section 5.3), it allows one to use an iterative method, to find a numerical solution to our time course segmentation problem.
+The functional above captures the compression precision trade-off inherent in the clustering problem and when combined with a shortest path graph search algorithm (as described in Section 2.3.1), it allows one to use an iterative method, to find a numerical solution to our time course segmentation problem.
+The trade-off is controlled by the Lagrange parameter β that sets the balance between compression and preservation of relevant information, as β becomes large we focus on precision, as β tends to zero we focus more on compression.
 Setting the segmentation problem up in this way allows us to find both an optimal windowing of our data, as well as optimal clusters of genes within the windows.
 From this compressed representation, we can create an optimal redescription.
+These functions are computed on the raw data, with no noise correction or discretization.
+Evaluation of the quality of clustering can be done visually, by creating rate distortion curves that depict the trade-off between compression and distortion, or by measuring the coherence of clusters, how they relate to qualitative groups such as by GO annotations.
+Additionally, when the correct clustering is known, as in the case of synthetically generated examples or well studied systems, we may measure how well the clusterings agree by using a distance measure based on conditional entropy.